 13-II.J.
-OVER_INCOME FAMILIES [24 CFR 960.507; FR Notice 7/26/18; Notice PIH 2019-11; FR Notice 2/14/23]
+OVER\INCOME FAMILIES [24 CFR 960.507; FR Notice 7/26/18; Notice PIH 2023-0319-11; FR Notice 2/14/23]

-In the public housing program, an over-income family is defined as a family whose income exceeds the over-income limit for 24 consecutive months.
-When this occurs, the PHA must either:
+In the public housing program, an over-income family is defined as a family whose annual income exceeds the over-income limit for 24 consecutive months.
+When this occurs, COC must either:

-- Terminate the family's tenancy within six months of the PHA's final notification of the end of the 24-month grace period; or - Within 60 days of the PHA's final notification of the end of the 24-month grace period or the next lease renewal (whichever is sooner), have the family execute a new lease that is consistent with 24 CFR 960.509 and charge the family a monthly rent that is the higher of the applicable fair market rent (FMR) or the amount of monthly subsidy for the unit, including amounts from the operating and capital funds.
+- Terminate the family's tenancy within six months of COC's final notification of the end of the 24-month grace period; or - Within 60 days of COC's final notification of the end of the 24-month grace period or the next lease renewal (whichever is sooner), have the family execute a new lease that is consistent with 24 CFR 960.509 and charge the family a monthly rent that is the higher of the applicable fair market rent (FMR) or the amount of monthly subsidy for the unit, including amounts from the operating and capital funds.

-The PHA must establish a continued occupancy policy for over-income families in the ACOP indicating which of the above will occur.
+COC must establish a continued occupancy policy for over-income families in the ACOP indicating which of the above will occur.